Remarks on Uniformly Symmetrically Continuous Functions

-\centerline {Department of Mathematics, Faculty of Science,} \centerline {Silpakorn University, Nakhon Pathom 73000, Thailand} \centerline {e-mail : {\tt prapanpong@gmail.com}}
+\centerline {$^\ddag$Department of Mathematics, Faculty of Science,} \centerline {Silpakorn University, Nakhon Pathom 73000, Thailand} \centerline {e-mail : {\tt prapanpong@gmail.com}}

 We give the definition of uniform symmetric continuity for functions defined on a nonempty subset of the real line.
 Then we investigate the properties of uniformly symmetrically continuous functions and compare them with those of symmetrically continuous functions and uniformly continuous functions.
 We obtain some characterizations of uniformly symmetrically continuous functions.
-Several examples are also given.\\
+Several examples are also given.
+Keywords : continuity; uniform continuity; symmetric continuity; uniform symmetric continuity \\